Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 All of which meant fewer hiding places, and a door wasn’t so nasty of a choke point to move through.
 Hoeff wasn’t gonna complain about blessings like that.
 It made clearing any room they entered pretty easy.

 No, the bitch was, the palace was fuckin’ immense and they didn’t know exactly how many people they were rooting out.
 What’s more, they had to be quick enough and quiet enough that nobody had time to raise any particular alarm.
-The big distraction HEAT were making helped, certainly…
+The big distraction HEAT were making helped, certainly...

 He had the right team for the job.
 Quiet and skilled in the case of Rees and Davies, both of whom were Royal Marines Commandos and some other things besides.
 Unbelievably quick and strong with his monkeyfriends.
-Both of those things, in Hoeff’s case…
+Both of those things, in Hoeff’s case...

 And an absolute fuckin’ juggernaut of death in the case of Ferd.
 He didn’t so much service his targets as instantly erase them from existence.
 They never heard him coming, and never felt their death.